 Rawandiz is a small town surrounded by the finest and most beautiful landscapes in the region and we will spend the whole day exploring its natural wonders.

-The drive to Halabja is a relatively long one, but part of it goes through the Hamilton Road, an internationally famous road built by the British in the 30s.
+We will also drive through the Hamilton Road, an internationally famous road built by the British in the 30s.

 Dinner and overnight in Sulaymaniyah.

-After enjoying our last Kurdish-style breakfast altogether, we will take care of your transfer to either Erbil International Airport or Sulaymaniyah International Airport.
+After enjoying our last Kurdish-style breakfast altogether, we will take care of your transfer to Erbil International Airport.

 What’s included in the price?